Cumberland County Comprehensive Plan Survey

 The Cumberland County Planning Commission’s mission is to partner with our urban, suburban, and rural communities to implement plans that promote economic development, provide more housing and transportation choices, and protect clean air, land, and water.
 Learn more about the CCPC and CLUS partnership.

 Thank you for your interest in the Cumberland County Comprehensive Planning process.
 Our online survey is now closed.
-After reviewing your feedback, the Cumberland County Planning Commission will be hosting a series of public meetings to share the results.
-More information coming soon.
+Visit the Cumberland County Planning Department website to learn more about the 2017 Comprehensive Plan and how you can provide your input.

 What is a Comprehensive Plan?